DL3DV-10K/Dataset/README.md

 </div>

 We introduce DL3DV-10K, a large-scale, scene dataset capturing real-world scenarios.
 DL3DV-10K contains 51.2 million frames from 10,510 videos at 4K resolution spanning 65 types of point-of-interest (POI) locations, covering a wide range of everyday areas.
-With the fine-grained annotation on scene diversity, DL3DV-10K covers indoor and outdoor scenes with different levels of reflection, transparency, and lighting.
+In addition to scene diversity annotation, DL3DV-10K enjoys a fine-grained annotation that covers environment settings (indoor and outdoor scenes),  different levels of reflection, transparency, and lighting.
 DL3DV-10K enables a comprehensive benchmark for novel view synthesis and supports learning-based 3D representation techniques in acquiring a universal prior at scale.

 ## Key Feature